MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-cordova-applications/index.md

 1. From a **Command-line** window, navigate to the project's root folder.
 2. Add a platform by running the `cordova platform add` command.
 3. Run the command: `mfpdev app register`.
 4. The sample uses the `JavaAdapter` contained in the Adapters Maven project.
-Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../adapters/creating-adapters/).
+Use either Maven or MobileFirst CLI to [build and deploy the adapter](../../adapters/creating-adapters/).
 5. To test or debug an adapter, see the [testing and debugging adapters](../../adapters/testing-and-debugging-adapters) tutorial.
 6. Run the Cordova application by running the `cordova run` command.